HDFGroup/vol-rest/README.md

 ## III.C.
 Running HDF5 REST VOL plugin applications

-Running applications that use the HDF5 REST VOL plugin requires access to a server which implements the HDF5 REST API (http://hdf-rest-api.readthedocs.io/en/latest/).
+Running applications that use the HDF5 REST VOL plugin requires access to a server which implements the HDF5 REST API (http://hdf-rest-api.readthedocs.io/en/latest/); see section II.A.ii.

 ### III.C.i.
 Runtime Environment